 3. Tell everyone

 Don’t underestimate the positive impact of well-placed public kudos.
 Recognizing your highest-performing accounting and finance professionals — at a corporate event, department meeting or in an all-company email, for example — will make them feel highly valued.

 4. Offer them time

 Sometimes the best reward is the gift of time.
 In The People Puzzle, the ability to work flexible hours was cited as one of the top three nonmonetary contributors to job satisfaction.
-For Certified Public Accountants (CPAs) at small companies, it was the number-one factor.
+For CPAs at small companies, it was the No. 1 factor.

 Consider giving staff a few extra vacation days or allow them to telecommute a day or two each week.
 You also can let team members off of work early on occasion, particularly following busy periods and major projects.
 All of the above can help your team achieve better work-life balance.